 Expand one layer at a time

-Do not recurse like a lunatic.
+Do not recurse forever.

 def expand_competitors(api_client, seed_domains, max_depth=1):